PradeepLoganathan/pradeepl-blog/content/blog/securing-the-supply-chain-for-developers/index.md

 ## Conclusion

 - Securing the software supply chain is a shared responsibility that requires collaboration across all teams.
-- Developers play a crucial role by adopting secure practices and proactively addressing vulnerabilities.
+- Developers play a crucial role by adopting secure practices, leveraging SBOMs, ensuring license compliance, and proactively addressing vulnerabilities.
 - **Call to action**: Developers should prioritize security in their everyday tasks, leverage CI/CD automation, and contribute to building a more secure and resilient software ecosystem.

 ---